Menu

 Bottom Line

-A nifty wooden plyo box that can be used for various exercises; a great price for a stackable setup, according to our fitness expert.
+A nifty wooden plyo box that is a great price for a stackable setup, according to our fitness expert.

 Pros